Vagabondivan/qmk_firmware/keyboards/preonic/keymaps/cbm64/readme.md

-# Covid 19 keymap for Preonic Rev. 3
+# Commodore 64 keymap for Preonic Rev. 3

 - QWERTY + GAMING (Retropie and MAME)